Skip to the main content.

 2 min read

-Good prepress file preparation takes time.
-In the era of digital design, prepress work looks deceptively easy, but making sure your files are print ready takes time to do well.
+Good printing prepress file preparation takes time.
+In the era of digital design, prepress work looks deceptively easy.
+Making sure your files are print ready takes time to do well.
 Integrated marketing campaigns that combine traditional and digital materials can be ruined during their launch by poor quality print work or an error.
 Unlike a digital design, your sloppy printed piece is time consuming and costly to correct, reprint and ship back out for distribution.

 Comps are now done with the look of final art.
-Gone are the charcoal, watercolor, and pencil art sketches that used to be used to present design concepts to clients.
-Now we are often likely to email or post a PDF of a concept to discuss on a conference call rather than make a presentation board and present the concept in person.
+Gone are the charcoal, watercolor, and pencil art sketches used to present design concepts.
+Now we are often likely to email or post a PDF of a concept to discuss on Slack rather than make a presentation board and present the concept in person.
 This can create a misperception.

 Production